Consumer perspectives of mental health care

 A specialised mental health service that provides services to people who are not currently admitted to a mental health admitted or residential service.
 Services are delivered by health professionals with specialist mental health qualifications or training.
 Ambulatory mental health services include:

-• community-based crisis assessment and treatment teams;
+• community-based crisis assessment and treatment teams

-• day programs;
+• day programs

-• mental health outpatient clinics provided by either hospital or community-based services;
+• mental health outpatient clinics provided by either hospital or community-based services

-• child and adolescent outpatient and community teams;
+• child and adolescent outpatient and community teams

-• social and living skills programs;
+• social and living skills programs

-• psychogeriatric assessment services;
+• psychogeriatric assessment services

-• hospital-based consultation-liaison and in-reach services to admitted patients in non-psychiatric and hospital emergency settings;
+• hospital-based consultation-liaison and in-reach services to admitted patients in non-psychiatric and hospital emergency settings

-• ambulatory-equivalent same day separations;
+• ambulatory-equivalent same day separations

-• home based treatment services; and
+• home based treatment services

-• hospital based outreach services
+• hospital based outreach services.

 Whether a person was provided care under relevant state or territory mental health legislation compulsory treatment provisions.